So mothers don’t cry…

 There was one particular period in the 1989 when a when Police Officer William Gunn of the 67 Pct. was shot in the head while walking up a Brooklyn stairway to question someone on a homicide.
 He was in a coma three years before he died.
 After that shooting Police Commissioner Benjamin Ward ordered that no officers enter a building on a warrant without the backup of an Emergency Service Unit (ESU).

-Acting on that order we’d have to wait, sometimes hours, for backup to arrive.
+Acting on that order, when executing a warrrant, we’d have to wait sometimes hours for backup to arrive.
 But we were backed up with officers carrying automatic weapons, shotguns and sometimes K-9 units.
 Each Warrant Team only visited one location per day, so that didn’t last long.
 It was just unfeasible with the amount of warrants generated in the City of NY.
 So after two weeks we went back to two man teams.

 I’ve been retired 23 years, so compared to today’s equipment and procedures those days were pretty much the wild wild west.
 And sometimes those two-man team arrests were rather interesting.